barsanuphe/grenier/README.md

 ### Usage

-Note: if python2 is the default version on your Linux distribution, launch with `python3 grenier.py`.
+*Note*: if python2 is the default version on your Linux distribution, you can do the right thing and switch to Archlinux, or you can launch with `python3 grenier.py`.